DestinE-Climate-DT/Climate-DT-catalog/catalogs/nextgems3/README.md

 ### IFS-NEMO

 - [ ] Ocean is missing.
-- [ ] Check of the fixes, IFS is searching for IFS-default that is not associated to IFS-FESOM model, but to IFS only.
+- [ ] Check of the fixes, IFS is searching for ifs-nextgems that is not associated to IFS-FESOM model, but to IFS only.